Home » Barbecue and Picnic » Super Firm Vegan Black Bean Burger That Doesn’t Fall Apart

 Complete ingredient measurements can be found in the recipe card below!

-How to Make The Best Black Bean Burgers Without Eggs
+How to Make The Best Black Bean Burger Without Eggs

 Before you begin, preheat your oven to 350F/177C and line a baking sheet with parchment paper.